Strength By Fitness

 What about the omnivores?

-This means that for omnivores, the second best thing they can do is to have a mix of animal and plant-based high-protein intake together with lots of whole plant-based foods, while the best thing remains the same as always, going all in on a high-protein whole plant-based food approach due to the environmental impact of animal-based foods.
+This means that for omnivores, the second-best thing they can do is to have a mix of animal and plant-based high-protein intake together with lots of whole plant-based foods, while the best thing remains the same as always, going all in on a nutritionally rich, high-protein, higher-SPC, whole plant-based food approach due to the environmental impact of animal-based foods.

 Omnivores are usually quite skeptical of claims like that.
 Even from fact-based coaches like myself, and that is ok.
-So, my response, as always is data, because that´s what good science is, fact-based numbers that help explain the way the world actually work.
+So, my response, as always, is data, because that´s what good science is: fact-based numbers that help explain the way the world, and our bodies actually work.

 As such, if you are a skeptical omnivore.

-Take this to heart when you debate increasing the amount of whole plant-based foods you consume, only 18% of the world’s calories and 37% of the world’s protein come from livestock.
-So, how can we really, intellectually speaking defend a majority carnivore world ( or majority animal ag omnivore approach to foods )?
+Take this to heart when you debate increasing the amount of whole plant-based foods you consume; only 18% of the world’s calories and 37% of the world’s protein come from livestock, despite using up much more natural resources and land mass.
+So, how can we really, intellectually speaking, defend a majority carnivore world ( or a majority animal ag omnivore approach to foods )?

 Having said that, if we disregard that aspect of our food life and only focus on health, fitness and body composition outcomes then there is virtually zero difference between a high-protein omnivore that consumes as much whole plant-based fruit, berries, veggies and leafy green as they want on a daily basis and a completely plant-based high-protein approach.